 Freon is not a chemical – it’s actually a trade name which is used for a number of different refrigerating substances, mostly known as chlorofluorocarbons.
-Exposure to these chemicals may differ depending on the exact type, but the health risks associated with Freon leaks share a number of general characteristics which will be discussed in this article.
+Exposure to these chemicals may differ depending on the exact type, but the health risks associated with Freon leaks share a number of general characteristics which will be discussed in this article about freon dangers.

 Most chlorofluorocarbons are colorless, non-flammable gases or liquids which contain fluorine, chlorine, carbon, and hydrogen.
 Exposure to these chemicals can be harmful to human health by causing symptoms such as:

 - Irregular heart rate

 Luckily, Freon is not known to be carcinogenic or mutagenic and doesn’t have long term effects on health.
 Even so, you should seek medical help if you suspect a Freon leak in your home or workplace, especially if you have a history of heart issues.

 The effects of inhaling Freon depend on the nature and length of exposure.
 If you inhale refrigerant accidentally in case of an appliance leak, you’re likely to experience the following symptoms:

 - Frostbite (if exposed to liquid Freon)

 Intentional exposure or inhaling Freon in an enclosed space can lead to severe Freon poisoning, indicated by the following symptoms: